shaneutt/rust-grpc-demo/README.md

 [functions/subroutines][subs] which can be called over a network.
 RPC APIs are often more lightweight and performant than HTTP APIs, but can also be a little more burdensome to set up initially.
-The [gRPC][grpc] project was introduced to improve the set up and tooling experience for creating and maintaining RPC APIs, providing a "batteries included" experience.
+The [gRPC][grpc] project was introduced to improve the set-up and tooling experience for creating and maintaining RPC APIs, providing a "batteries included" experience.

 [gRPC][grpc] is a modern, [open source][oss] high performance RPC framework